Early Total Cervix Occlusion (ETCO)

 Definitions

 With regard to the Total Cervix Occlusion (TCO) we differentiate between “early” and “late” and between “small” and “extensive” (table 1).
 Because the results to prevent prematurity are much better (see below) we recommend to perform the TCO “early” (ETCO) rather than “late” (LTCO).
-With regard to the OP-technique, one can differentiate between “extensive” and “smallTCO (table 1).
-For most cases we recommend to perform an Early Total Cervix Occlusion (ETCO as “extensive” TCO.
+For most cases we recommend to perform the Total Cervix Occlusion as early as possible (ETCO.

 Description